• Skip to primary navigation

 mixing the veggies, corn, and beans together in a large bowl

-1. Place the shoepeg corn, black-eyed peas, and the black beans in a large bowl, then add the red, orange, and yellow bell peppers, jalapeños, cherry tomatoes, and red onion.
+1. In a large bowl, place the following ingredients: the shoepeg corn, black-eyed peas, and the black beans, then add the red, orange, and yellow bell peppers, jalapeños, cherry tomatoes, and red onion. (image 1)

 whisking the dressing for the cowboy caviar